 Lehigh University became an early option.
 Coaches there contacted him the first day they could start recruiting.
 Of course, there were several obstacles.

 First, Gardner needed the grades to qualify for the academically rigorous school.
-No problem.
-He is ranked in the top 20 of his class.

 Second, he would have to show the necessary talent to compete on a team that finished eighth at the NCAA Division I Championships.
 No worries.
 He won a school-record 165 matches at Biglerville.